+Bottom sediments were collected using paired 0.1 m2 Van Veen grab samplers.
 All infauna sediment samples were qualitatively and quantitatively assessed for acceptability prior to collection and processing.
-Samples were defined as acceptable if they had a volume of at least 4 L and a relatively undisturbed surface.
-It can be difficult to obtain a 4 L sediment sample at some stations due to sediment conditions (i.e., compact sediments).
-If three samples with volumes <4 L are encountered at a station, then samples of at least 3 L are considered acceptable and are retained for analysis.
-These samples were gently washed with filtered seawater through a 1.0-mm sieve.
-Retained organisms were placed in one liter plastic containers and anesthetized with 7% magnesium sulfate for approximately 30 minutes.
-The samples were then fixed in a 10% buffered formalin solution and returned to the laboratory.
+Samples were defined as acceptable if they had a depth of 5 cm.
+If after three attempts with a depth of < 5 cm at a station, the depth threshold is lowered to ≤ 4 cm.
+These samples were gently washed with filtered seawater through a 1.0 mm sieve.
+Retained organisms are rinsed into one liter plastic containers and anesthetized with 7% magnesium sulfate for approximately 30 minutes.
+To fix the animals for preservation full strength buffered formaldehyde is then added to achieve a 10%, by volume, solution and returned to the laboratory.

-After 3-10 days in formalin, samples were transferred to 70% ethanol for laboratory Samples were sent to Weston processing.
-Solutions, Inc. to be sorted to major taxonomic groups (polychaetes, molluscs, crustaceans, echinoderms, and minor phyla).
+After 3-10 days in formalin, samples were rinsed and transferred to 70% ethanol for preservation.
+Samples were sent to Weston Solutions, Inc. to be sorted to major taxonomic groups (polychaetes, molluscs, crustaceans, echinoderms, and minor phyla).
 Removal of the organisms from the sediments was monitored to insure that at least 95% of all organisms were successfully separated from the sediment matrix.
-QA/QC generally found that over 99% of all organisms had been recovered.
-Upon completion of sample sorting, the major taxonomic groups were distributed to qualified taxonomists for enumeration and speciation.
-As part of insourcing the taxonomy, OCSD's taxonomists did a portion of the identifications.
-These included all the July 2010 annual stations, the first replicate of each July 2010 quarterly station and all the January 2011 stations.
-Weston's taxonomists did all the remaining samples.
-Also as a result of insourcing, 10% of the January 2011 quarterly samples were sent for reanalysis by Weston's taxonomists. .
+QA/QC found that over 99% of all organisms had been recovered.
+Upon completion of sample sorting, the major taxonomic groups were distributed according to the schedule in Table A-8.
 Taxonomic differences were resolved and the database was edited accordingly.
-In general all samples met or exceeded the 90% threshold (see Appendix C).
-After completion of the counting and identifications, each taxonomic group was wetweighed to the nearest 0.1 g.
+All samples exceeded the 90% threshold (see Appendix C).